Last Updated on

-Until last year, I lived in Amsterdam for over three years.
+I lived in Amsterdam for over three years.
 These are my tried and tested tips for visiting Amsterdam based on advice for my friends and family visiting me.
-I’ve structured in the form of 31 tips (in the form of Dos and Don’ts) in response to the most common questions
+I’ve structured in the form of 25 tips including some Do’s/Don’ts.

 Although I have plenty to write about living in Amsterdam, I’m most often asked for tips about visiting Amsterdam by friends and strangers.
 I hope that these tips help you plan your Amsterdam trip!